mslonina/Mechanic/examples/UserGuide.md

 ### Accessing the data

-All data is stored in flattened, one-dimensional arrays, which allows to use different datatypes and dimensionality of the memory blocks.
+All data is stored in flattened, one-dimensional arrays (one continguous memory chunk).
+This allows to use different datatypes and dimensionality of the memory blocks.
 The data may be accessed directly, by using the memory pointer:

     p->task->storage[0].memory